ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 # Direct Link (2.0) CLI reference
 {: #dl-cli}

-This document provides a reference of the command-line interface (CLI) commands available for {{site.data.keyword.cloud}} Direct Link Dedicated.
+This document provides a reference of the command-line interface (CLI) commands available for {{site.data.keyword.cloud}} Direct Link.
 The commands are organized into the sections that are listed in the navigation pane on the right.
 {:shortdesc}

 ## Before you begin